hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2024-06-25 (WWWDC 2024, Let's Rehash It!)
+A quick review of the major sessions at the recent conference held in Chicago.

 ##### 2024-05-21 (Deep Dish Swift 2024)
 A quick review of the major sessions at the recent conference held in Chicago.